zopefoundation/Products.OFSP/README.rst

 Overview
 ========

 This package is deprecated.
-It got integrated into back into Zope.
+It got integrated back into Zope.
 Since its version 4.0 it does not contain any code.